 First decide if you want your emergency contacts to be notified by text when you call 911.

-4. Next, if you do want to automatically send your emergency contacts a text when you call 911, pre-select which message to send.
+4. If you choose to automatically send your emergency contacts a text when you call 911, then PRE-SELECT WHICH MESSAGE TO SEND.

 The text about your 911 call includes a map of your location, too, when it's sent.

 5. Pre-select which emergency contacts you want to receive your emergency text message when you call 911 — all the contacts you've listed, or just a select few.

 6. To set up emergency contacts you will need to allow the Allergy Force app to access your contact list.

 You can add as many contacts to your emergency contact list as you would like.

 You can choose to send the emergency text to as many emergency contacts as you'd like.